mazui3/StatStudy/README.md

 ## 2021-Jan
 FBI gun data analysis:
- - First time completing one project with pandas and numpy.
+ - First time completing project with pandas and numpy.
  - Need to pay attention to thinking process during the project.

+Game of throne:
+ - First time completing project with R.
+ - Need to pay more attention to analysis part.